hidori-dev/hidori/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/hidori-dev/hidori)

 Hidori is a modern, agentless, zero-dependency[^1] variation on updating system state.
 General rule of thumb is that changes to the system are only done if the requested state is different from the actual state.
 Hidori modules are idempotent if the system is already in the desired state.
-Every change in the target system is reported through the modules log as "affected".
+Every change in the destination system is reported through the modules log as "affected".

-Hidori communicates with a target machine through appropriate protocol that is designated by the chosen driver.
+Hidori communicates with destination machines through appropriate protocol that is designated by the chosen driver.

 ![Hidori demo](https://raw.githubusercontent.com/hidori-dev/hidori/main/assets/hidori_demo.gif)